Food Science explores how raw commodities are processed into healthy, safe and appealing foods, with a focus on either business or science.

 Admission requires a minimum of a 3.0 GPA on the last 60 credit hours/2 years equivalent of courses in a 4 year undergraduate degree program in a related discipline.

-Thesis - Requires a minimum of 12 credit hours of coursework, with the thesis research topic assigned within an area of interest to the student and pertinent to departmental research objectives.
+The program requires a minimum of 12 credit hours of coursework, with the thesis research topic assigned within an area of interest to the student and pertinent to departmental research objectives.

-Doctor of Philosophy in Food Science
+Doctor of Philosophy in Food Science:

 Admission usually requires a research Master's degree in an appropriate discipline (food science, human nutrition, biochemistry, microbiology, etc.) with a minimum of a 3.5 GPA on the last 60 credit hours/2 year equivalent of courses.